Ketoacidosis: Starvation

 Starvation is a rare cause of ketoacidosis, usually instead causing physiologic ketosis without ketoacidosis.
 Ketoacidosis from starvation most commonly occurs in the setting of an additional metabolic stressor such as pregnancy, lactation, or acute illness.

 Medications

 Certain medications can also cause elevated ketones, such as SGLT2 inhibitors causing euglycemic ketoacidosis.
 Overdose of salicylates or isoniazid can also cause ketoacidosis.

+Hypothermia

+Alcoholic and diabetic ketoacidosis can also trigger secondary hypothermia.
+Inversely, hypothermia and underlying factors (e.g., malnutrition) can also trigger ketoacidosis.

 Toxins

 Ketoacidosis can be the result of ingestion of methanol, ethylene glycol, isopropyl alcohol, and acetone.

 Pathophysiology

 Ketones are primarily produced from free fatty acids in the mitochondria of liver cells.
 The production of ketones is strongly regulated by insulin and an absolute or relative lack of insulin underlies the pathophysiology of ketoacidosis.
 Insulin is a potent inhibitor of fatty acid release, so insulin deficiency can cause an uncontrolled release of fatty acids from adipose tissue.
 Insulin deficiency can also enhance ketone production and inhibit peripheral use of ketones.
 This can occur during states of complete insulin deficiency (such as untreated diabetes) or relative insulin deficiency in states of elevated glucagon and counter-regulatory hormones (such as starvation, heavy chronic alcohol use or illness).

 Acetoacetic acid and β-hydroxybutyrate are the most abundant circulating ketone bodies.
 Ketone bodies are acidic; however, at physiologic concentrations, the body's acid/base buffering system prevents them from changing blood pH.